Code-Institute-Submissions/svickery-lakkafurniture/README.md

 #### Content

-All text and content on the page was written by myself apart from some Python logic which I found on a fellow code institute's website called Travel Reviews.
-I also took the user authentication and CRUD functionality from the code institute lessons.
+All text and content on the page was written by myself apart from some Python logic which I found on a either code institute lessons or stack overflow or youtube.

 My Terms and Conditions were taken from [LawDepot](https://www.lawdepot.com/) and changed to suit the sites needs.